ppannuto/patpannuto.com/classes/2020/winter/cse291/index.md

 At the end of each review, include a **short**, single sentence or phrase that you think best captures the essence of the paper.

+#### Submitting Reviews

+We will use the [HotCRP review system](https://ucsd-cse291-k00-w20.hotcrp.com) &ndash; the same tool used by many conferences to review papers.
+Reviews are due before the start of class.
+HotCRP will automatically cut off submissions at 10:15.
+Enrolled students should already have accounts.
+If you need an account or have other issues, please
+<a href="mailto:ppannuto@ucsd.edu?subject=CSE291-K00-W20 HotCRP Issue">e-mail me</a>.

 ### Participation

 We will rotate through class members to lead discussion each session.
 Leads